influencemapping/whos-got-dirt/README.md

 # Who's got dirt?

+*Note: This document is an early draft, that will be updated with our more recent thinking soon.*

 Many (open) databases publish information about companies, institutions and people to the web.
 This might include details about company ownership, asset ownership, political finance, government contracts, and many other sources of information about political and economic influence.

 Yet our story about how researchers would access these databases is incomplete: would a journalist visit all possible data sites each time they want to look up a set of people or companies?
 We want to automate this lookup by making sure many of our sites support one simple API call for asking: who knows something about this entity, who's got dirt?